wd5gnr/1802UNO/readme.md

 !M 300 20 40 10

-You can use a semicolon to keep going after a line (e.g., !M 300 20 40 10;)
+You can use a semicolon to keep going after a line (e.g., !M 300 20 40 10;) (NOTE: That seems to not work; perhaps a bug in the emulator or in my port of the monitor code)

 Run a program at 100.